-Parents may provide the their concerns and expect e school with copies of the ctations with the staff. ne key information ab out their child's needs and share
+Parents may provide the school with copies of the key information about their child's needs and share their concerns and expectations with the staff.

-3. COURSE CONTENT.
+3. COURSE CONTENT

 1. Chess.
-Chessboard.
+Chessboard

 - 1.1.
 What games do you know?
 What games do you like to play?
 What is chess?
 Chess is a game. - 1.2.
 What do we need to play chess?
 A chessboard and pieces. - 1.3.
 Chessboard.
 The concepts of "square", "cell".
 The squares are white and black. - 1.4.
 Lines on a chessboard.
 Horizontal line (row).
 Vertical line (column).
 Diagonal line. - 1.5.
 Chessboard orientation: board center, board edge, board corner. - 1.6.
 Games and tasks.